geolffreym/p2p-noise/README.md

 * **Compile**: `make compile`

-* This command will attempt to compile for every OS-arch, please check [MakeFile](https://github.com/geolffreym/p2p-noise) for more capabilities.
+Note: `Compile` command will attempt to compile for every OS-arch, please check [MakeFile](https://github.com/geolffreym/p2p-noise) for more capabilities.

 ## More info